pradeepkhanal23/live-time-and-date/readme.md

 - Displays live date and time.
 - Shows the time in days, hours, minutes, and seconds.
 - Updates the countdown in real-time.
+  -Flips the cards in real-time using css which looks easy on the eyes yet a tricky animation to implement.
 - Responsive design, suitable for various screen sizes.

 ## Technologies Used